Questions about Ecologi

 How much of my money goes into climate projects?

-Our profit is measured in impact, and this is reflected in how we spend your money.
-As an Ecologi subscriber, 85% of your money goes directly to funding these planet saving projects.
+Our success is measured in impact, and this is reflected in how we spend your money.
+As an individual Ecologi subscriber, 85% of your subscription money goes directly to funding these planet-saving projects.
 Included with project costs are any incurred transaction fees carried out on your behalf.

-For our business customers we charge an extra 10% to cover the extra costs associated with a Climate Positive Workforce.
+For our business customers, we charge a little extra to cover the extra costs associated with our Climate Positive Workforce® product.
+For these customers, 77.5% of the subscription revenue goes toward climate impact.

 The remainder covers everything else – including spreading the word, staff and premises costs, and hosting and licenses.